kubernetes/kubernetes/contrib/exec-healthz/README.md

 # Exec healthz server

 The exec healthz server is a sidecar container meant to serve as a liveness-exec-over-http bridge.
-It isolates pods from the idiosyncracies of container runtime exec implemetations.
+It isolates pods from the idiosyncrasies of container runtime exec implementations.

 ## Examples: